Culture

 Nobody will forget the camera zooming in on Mr Azuan Tan’s face as tears streamed down his face during the crescending swells of the song.
 He revealed in an interview later on that he was bursting with pride for the country hearing everyone say the pledge and sing the anthem together.

-Best NDP moments from the past
+Best NDP moments over the years

 National Day is the one day Singaporeans have a reason to celebrate, whether it’s because you love a good public holiday or you’re a model citizen who can recite the pledge even after graduating from school.
-And since our country loves throwing a good parade every year, we have our fair share of memorable NDP moments, with these nine iconic years having the best ones.
+And since our country loves throwing a good parade every year, we have our fair share of memorable NDP moments, with these iconic years having the best ones.

 Read more NDP-related articles: